robotter-ai/ccxt/wiki/exchanges/bitfinex2.md

 <a name="fetchLedger" id="fetchledger"></a>

 ### fetchLedger{docsify-ignore}
-fetch the history of changes, actions done by the user or operations that altered balance of the user
+fetch the history of changes, actions done by the user or operations that altered the balance of the user

 **Kind**: instance method of [<code>bitfinex2</code>](#bitfinex2)
 **Returns**: <code>object</code> - a [ledger structure](https://docs.ccxt.com/#/?id=ledger-structure)